Walter Gretzky: Books

 Gretzky wrote two books: On Family, Hockey and Healing (2001), and Gretzky: From Backyard Rink to the Stanley Cup (1985), in which he recounted how he recognized Wayne's prodigious skills and shaped him into the most prolific scorer in hockey history.

 Personal life and death

 He was awarded the "Brantford Citizen of the Year award" in 1996.
 He was also an inductee to the Brantford Walk of Fame.
+He was also awarded the honorary title of Lord Mayor of Brantford.

 He was appointed as a Member of the Order of Ontario (O.Ont) in 2002.
 Gretzky was named a Member of the Order of Canada on December 28, 2007, "for his contributions to minor hockey in Canada and for his dedication to helping a myriad of local, provincial, and national charities".
 On February 12, 2010, Gretzky carried the Olympic Torch during the Olympic Relay on the last day of the relay, hours before the opening ceremonies in Vancouver, British Columbia, where Wayne later lit the Olympic Flame.

 He received honorary degrees from three universities.
 These included: